AndyIbanez/andyibanez-com/content/posts/tokenizing-nltokenizer.md

 ます
 ```

-So, even if Japanese is a "run-on" written language, where there's no visual way to separate words from each other, the tokenizer knows where it word begins and ends.
+So, even if Japanese is a "run-on" written language, where there's no visual way to separate words from each other, the tokenizer knows where each word begins and ends.

 <hr>
 **Important Note!**